RamVasuthevan/Shared/README.md

 # Jekyll

-devcontainer and dockerfile for Jekyll site
+devcontainer, dockerfile and dependabot for Jekyll site